wonyoung-jang/wonyoung-jang.github.io/content/contact.md

 ## Give me feedback

 Give me feedback!
-I'm always trying to learn new things and I take all feedback seriously:
+I'm always learning and will take all of your feedback seriously.